ESSEX STREET ACADEMY

 Constitutional Law is an exploration of U.S. history and current events through the examination of U.S. Supreme Court cases.
 Students will think about important and enduring issues of U.S. Constitutional law connected to federalism, separation of powers, civil rights, due process, equal protection, etc. Constitutional Law is designed to get citizen-students thinking about their power as citizens (or soon to be citizens) and the ways they might use that power, now and in the future.

-In this year-long class, similar to Functions and Applications 1 & 2, we will explore different types of functions and growth, including but not limited to: linear functions, quadratic functions, cubic functions, exponential functions, logarithmic functions, and trigonometric functions.
+In this class, we will explore different types of functions and growth, including but not limited to: linear functions, quadratic functions, cubic functions, exponential functions, logarithmic functions, and trigonometric functions.
 We will also explore different series, sequences, as well as number visualizations and counting systems.
 Using this base of knowledge, we will investigate more sophisticated applications and iterations of these understandings—including but not limited to derivatives, integrals, and formulas used for counting in sequences.

 We will make connections back to patterns explored in Algebra and Geometry, and we will dive deeper with trigonometry relationships.
 We will also deeply explore how different types of functions relate to one another through